ventolab/CellphoneDB/README.md

 ```

 Note: counts file can be a text file or `h5ad` (recoommended), `h5` or a path to a folder containing `mtx/barcode/features`.

-For more details on the analysis and outputs, check the [results documentation](Docs/RESULTS-DOCUMENTATION.md).

 ####  Example with running the DEG-based method
 ```shell